 I recently had the pleasure of participating in a conference about multilateral security collaboration in Tokyo.
-The Japanese government, under Prime Minister Shinzo Abe, has been actively expanding and strengthening security ties.
+The Japanese government, under Prime Minister Shinzo Abe, has been actively expanding and strengthening global cybersecurity discussions and ties.
 Cybersecurity is one of the most important areas for bilateral and multilateral cooperation, and even more so after Tokyo was selected to host the Summer Olympic Games 2020 in September 2013.

 One of the participants at the conference recently asked the other attendees how both Japan and its international partners could make their activities more visible to each other for closer collaboration.
 I shared three cybersecurity mindset gaps that exist between Japan and other countries that make it difficult for Japan to be visible.

 First, fewer business executives are involved in global cybersecurity discussions in Japan than they are overseas.
 According to KPMG’s cybersecurity survey in 2013, only 13 percent of Japanese companies strongly believe business executives should be involved in discussions on how to prevent cyberattacks, whereas the percentage is 56 among overseas countries.
 This is a result of the continued belief among Japanese companies that cybersecurity is an information technology (IT) issue, not a human issue or a challenge to their business risk management.
 Japanese companies often perceive cybersecurity as something purely technical to be dealt with by hands-on IT people.